Wedding Night in Raqqa

 The garage was the bar, tables set so elegant.
 It was nice,

 except for the storm, that refused to go away, in fact got worse.

 I will never forget the bride and groom at the head table,

 trying to smile while holding an umbrella . . .

 But, guess what, I don't think it mattered because,

 they were in love . . .

-Written for My Cousin's Wedding
+Written for the contest, My Cousin's Wedding

 Sponsored by Joann Grisette